Losing 20-plus pounds is a great accomplishment, and Joel Fuhrman, MD, aims to help you do that with his book, Eat to Live.

 What Else You Should Know

 Cost: You will spend roughly the same amount on groceries, because though your produce budget will grow, you’ll spend nothing on meat or dairy.
-You have the option to buy items on Fuhrman's web site, including a Gold Starter pack, which includes one of his books and discounts on his products.
+You have the option to buy items on Fuhrman's website, including his books, supplements, nutrition bars, and more.

 What Kathleen Zelman, MPH, RD, Says: